inrupt/generator-solid-angular/readme.md

+# Archived
+This project is now archived and no longer maintained.

 # Solid Angular Yeoman Generator

 A yeoman generator to help you get up and running quickly using Solid and Angular.
 Running the generator will create a sample Angular profile editor application using Solid.